ivardesign/viva-la-vue-workshop/README.md

 “Frontend” means the code that you see in your browser, like Firefox, Chrome, or Safari.
 - A “framework” is like the workbench of tools and supplies that you need to build a project on the web.
 - Imagine that instead of coding, you were a carpenter building a house.
 A carpenter has her workbench of tools.
 This might include a saw and hammer.
-But it would probably not include a (cherry-shaped) toilet plunger.
+But it would probably not include a plunger.
 The carpenter’s workbench only includes that which is needed for carpentry.
 - Our “frontend framework” includes all of the tools we need to create web-pages and only includes those tools.

 Other Frontend Frameworks that you may have heard of include React, Angular, Ember and many, many more.